-Net cash provided financing activities for the six months ended June 30, 2012 was primarily due to our Holding Company related to the aggregate proceeds from the issuance of debt of \$716 million and a rights offering of \$510 million.
-In addition, our Gaming segment had net cash provided by financing activities of \$118 million primarily due to the issuance of its New Term Loan Facility offset in part by the repayment of its Exit Facility.
-Additionally, we paid \$20 million in distributions to holders of our depositary units during the first half of fiscal 2012 and our Investment segment distributed \$17 million to a related party investor in the Investment Funds.
+Net cash provided financing activities for the nine months ended September 30, 2012 was primarily due to our Holding Company which had aggregate proceeds from the issuance of senior unsecured notes of approximately \$1.0 billion and proceeds from a rights offering of \$510 million.
+In addition, our Gaming segment had net cash provided by financing activities of \$117 million primarily due to the issuance of its New Term Loan Facility offset in part by the repayment of its Exit Facility.
+During the nine months ended September 30, 2012, our Railcar segment repaid \$100 million of its ARI Notes and we paid \$31 million in distributions to holders of our depositary units.
+Additionally, our Investment segment distributed \$17 million to a related party investor in the Investment Funds.